dodona-edu/dodona-edu.github.io/en/news/2021-09-13-5-release-notes/README.md

 Finally, Dodona 5.1 lays the foundation for supporting identity providers using OpenID Connect.

 All details about this Dodona version can be found in the [GitHub release discussion](https://github.com/dodona-edu/dodona/discussions/3155).

+## Dodona 5.2 - 2021-10-25

+Dodona 5.2 makes it possible for officials of the Flemish government to sign in.
+The sign in page was redesigned to allow for sign in buttons from non-educational institutions.

+In addition, a programming language indicator icon was added next to the exercise name on all exercise pages.

+All details about this Dodona version can be found in the [GitHub release discussion](https://github.com/dodona-edu/dodona/discussions/3186).